Biarca/patrol-k8s-marketplace/README.md

 ### 2.5 Installing gcloud
 On the installer machine, if already not available, perform the below steps to install gcloud utility.

 `Note:- If gcloud is already available on the installer machine, make sure the version is 253.0.0. and above.
-If you are using the 'GCE VM', the gcloud SDK will be already installed to latest version.
-So skip the below commands and run from  section 2.4.4`
+If you are using a 'GCE VM', the gcloud SDK will be already installed at latest version.
+So skip the below commands and move onto  section 2.5.4`
 #### 2.5.1 Add the Cloud SDK distribution URI as a package source and Make sure you have apt-transport-https installed
 ````
 $ echo "deb [signed-by=/usr/share/keyrings/cloud.google.gpg] https://packages.cloud.google.com/apt cloud-sdk main" | sudo tee -a /etc/apt/sources.list.d/google-cloud-sdk.list